 Most start-up businesses don’t last.
 55,000 Australian businesses went bust last year.
 Different sources suggest anywhere between 60% and 97% of new businesses won’t make it past 3 years.

 And we mean A LOT.
-What we’ve learned is it’s much easier to say you’re an expert than to show it.
-Lots of claims of expertise, but not a lot of proof of it.
+And it seems that it’s easier to say you’re an expert than to show it.
+Lots of claims of expertise.
+But not much proof of it.

 Guaranteed success tips to generate thousands of new leads!
 Winning strategies to drive a mega amount of conversions through your marketing funnel!
 Top 10 email tips that guarantee customers queueing up at your door!
 We can bring back Elvis!